 The SSL/TLS certificate for the website is not trusted

 ACM-issued certificates are trusted by most modern browsers, operating systems, and mobile devices.
 Update your browser to the latest version, or try to access the domain from a different computer and browser.
-If you imported a self-signed certificate using AWS Certificate Manager (ACM), the certificate might not be trusted by some browsers.
+If you imported a self-signed certificate using AWS Certificate Manager (ACM), some browsers can't trust the certificate.
 To resolve this error, Request a Public Certificate using ACM or contact your CA.

 Mixed content can occur if an initial request and parts of the webpage are established over HTTPS, and other parts are established over HTTP.
 Webpage visitors see the error “Your connection is not fully secured” with mixed content.
 This is because webpage elements in your source code use HTTP instead of HTTPS.
 To resolve this error, update your source code to load all the resources on your page over HTTPS.